 In industry-speak, they struggle to get the retainage or the remaining balance after the upfront payment.
 Retainage or retention is a standard industry practice as it protects both the contractor and the client.

-From the contractor’s side, the practice standardized that some percentage of upfront payment is required to start a project while the client gets the protection from not having to pay in full until the job is complete.
+From the contractor’s side, the practice standardized that some percentage of upfront payment is required to start a project while the client is protected by not having to pay in full until the job is complete.

 This practice is done in good faith but there’s still an overwhelmingly large percentage of contracts where contractors don’t get their full due.